stefan-b-jakobsson/basload/README.md

 Using BASLOAD and X16 Edit in conjunction makes the following convenient workflow possible:

-* Type SYS $9003 to launch the text editor - if you already have used BASLOAD, the last BASIC source file will be opened automatically
+* Type !E or SYS $9003 to launch the text editor - if you already have used BASLOAD, the last BASIC source file will be opened automatically
 * Edit the source file, save it to disk and quit the editor
-* Type SYS $9000 to load and tokenize the source file
+* Type !L or SYS $9000 to load and tokenize the source file
 * Type RUN to test the program
 * Repeat